Starmapo/FNF-PsychEngine-Extra/README.md

 #### Desktop
 To run it from your desktop (Windows, Mac, Linux) it can be a bit more involved.

+(NOTE: Mac and Linux have not been tested yet and they are not guaranteed to function)

 For Windows, you need to install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/).
 While installing VSC, don't click on any of the options to install workloads.
 Instead, go to the individual components tab and choose the following:
 * MSVC v142 - VS 2019 C++ x64/x86 build tools (Latest)
 * Windows 10 SDK (10.0.17763.0)